didlly/grank/README.md

 - Supports multi-instancing.
 - Efficiently coded.
 - Smart - if the user doesn't have a required item to run a command like ```pls pm```, it will buy the required item so long as there are sufficient funds in the user's wallet & bank.
-- Autotrade ***NOTE:*** Due to updates to how Dank Memer works, the user the items will be traded to needs to be online and ready to click `Trade` when they get asked to validate the trade.
+- Autotrade - the self-bot automates the acception of the trade on both the side of the trader and the trade receiver.
 - Typing indicator.

 ## Supported commands